 Who doesn’t love freebies?
 If things get stale at the office, why not galvanize your crew with a good old lottery.
 The prizes can include potted plants, pens, calendars, or even branded t-shirts.
 Just make sure there are enough gifts for every participant!

 The prospect of winning some goodies just for being a part of an awesome company should excite and motivate even the slowest of employees.
 It would be a good idea to also introduce a “super prize” thus heating up the interest without causing any hard feelings among the staff.
 At the end of the day, every member of the team will feel like a winner, and the holder of the super prize won’t be catching any side glances.
 Luck is a fickle Lady, after all.

 Simply give kudos when kudos are due

 This is a less direct gamification method, but it still works in a similar way.
 People enjoy validation.
 Luckily, plenty of apps and plugins allow presenting each other badges, awards, and even small gifts, subtly showing appreciation and recognition.
 Better still, many of these apps integrate well with already popular work management applications, eliminating clutter.

 It’s easy, it works, and it shouldn’t annoy anyone (unless they’re reeealy cranky, in that case, God help you).
 A simple badge an employee receives for a job well done can go a long way.
 Sometimes this is all it takes to make one’s day or the entire week.
 But then again it all depends on your workplace environment, so keep that in check.

 Game is an ancient live structure.
 Sometimes it can naturally transfigure from within without your permission.
 In this case, just trust it and have fun.

 When our contest was over we realized that despite different numbers of likes all the participants defeated themselves.
 No time for losers ’cause we are the champions of the world!

-Feel free to ask questions to Halo Lab team, that is rated as a Top Software Development Outsourcing Company on DesignRush.
+Feel free to ask questions to Halo Lab team, that is rated as a Top IT Outsourcing Companies on DesignRush.